-As you take your first steps into Jul’s the first thing you will notice is the breathtaking decor, it’s soft amber ambient lighting offsets chic suede and earthy textures to create the perfect setting for its eclectic and magical food.
+Sa Caleta.
+As you take your first steps into Jul’s the first thing you will notice is the breathtaking decor, its soft amber ambient lighting offsets, chic suede and earthly textures to create the perfect setting for its eclectic and magical food.
 The cuisine is a journey from Spain to Greece and every dish is about the love of food and great ingredients.
 Don’t miss the open fire Charcoal Grilled Meats and the celebrated Lobster and Butternut Squash Risotto.
-Start your evening with the intriguingly named “Dance of the Bad Angels” cocktail, a heady mix of Tequila, Mezcal, Cucumber and Chilli, (we can’t take any responsibility for any Bad Angel dancing that may follow) and finish your evening with the perfectly named desert, Emotion Chocolate.
+Start off with the intriguingly named Dance of the Bad Angels cocktail, a heady mix of Tequila, Mezcal, Cucumber and Chilli and finish up with the delicious Emotion Chocolate for dessert.

-- +34 871 03 53 30
+- +34 971 03 53 30

 - +34 971 80 21 60

+Cala Jondal bay.
 In the main bay of Cala Jondal there is a side cove called Es Xarcu which hosts a lovely fish restaurant with the same name.
 A touch more laid back than it’s Es Torrent neighbour but also serving up delicious fresh seafood.
-As you twist down the steep dusty track to get the restaurant you feel you have discovered a hidden gem.
+As you twist down the steep dusty track to get to the restaurant you feel you have discovered a hidden gem.
 The setting is lovely and private but the swimming and beach are not as good as the food.

 - + 34 971 18 78 67

-Tropicana Beach Club, Cala Jondal
+Tropicana Beach Club

-- +34 971 802 640
+- +34 971 80 26 40

-The Blue Marlin, Cala Jondal
+The Blue Marlin

+Cala Jondal.
 One of the most famous beach clubs in the world.
 Infamous, posy, flirty and, dare it be said, a lot of fun.
 Go dressed to impress although the less the better.
-The food is excellent, but if you prefer not to dine, put on your sunglasses, sip a cocktail and have fun partying or people watching.
+The food is excellent, but if you prefer not to dine, put on your sun-glasses, sip a cocktail and have fun partying or people watching.
 You can spend the day lying out on the giant round sunbeds (reservation essential) but the fun kicks off from about 18.00.
 Booking a table at 4pm for a long late lunch is our recommended tactic.
 Not really kid friendly particularly in mid-summer and the swimming, whilst fine for adults, is not good for small kids due to the large stones, despite the wooden jetty.

 - +34 971 410 269

+Cala Jondal.
 The best food of the Cala Jondal restaurants and right up there with Es Xarcu and Es Torrent in the fight for the best seafood in Ibiza.
 A lovely spot and right next to The Blue Marlin so you can have a long lunch and wander over to the noisy neighbour when the party kicks off.
 Open all year so loved by the locals and a good sunset spot in mid-winter.

-- +34 971 187 095
+- +34 971 18 70 95

-- +34 606 081 570
+- +34 606 08 15 70